 |Signup Bonus||$150 after you spend $500 on your card within three months of account opening||No|

-While the 5% bonus categories can play a big part in which card is best for your wallet, there are other factors to consider as well.
 If you want a signup bonus, for example, the Chase Freedom® is the clear winner.
-If you don’t mind waiting to earn extra rewards, on the other hand, the dollar-for-dollar cash back match offer that comes with the Discover it® Cashback Match™ is a huge benefit.
+If you don’t mind waiting to earn extra rewards, on the other hand, the dollar-for-dollar cash back match offer that comes with the Discover it® Cash Back is a huge benefit.

 Here are a few signs you might be better off with either card:

-You should get the Discover it® Cashback Match™ if…
+You should get the Discover it® Cash Back if…

 - You want to earn double rewards your first year.
-With Discover’s double cash promotion, you’ll earn double the cash back at the end of your first year.
-So, when you max out those 5% cash-back categories, you’ll wind up with 10% back after 12 months.
+With Discover’s cash match promotion, they will match your cash back at the end of your first year.

 - You want to use your cash back for gift cards, and purchases made through Amazon.com.
 Discover lets you redeem your cash back for Amazon.com purchases, and gift cards.
 If you love these options, this card will leave you in good shape when it comes to actually redeeming your rewards.

 - You don’t want to pay foreign transaction fees.
-Since the Discover it® – Cashback Match™ doesn’t charge foreign transaction fees, it’s a handy card to have on overseas trips.
+Since the Discover it® Cash Back doesn’t charge foreign transaction fees, it’s a handy card to have on overseas trips.

 You should get the Chase Freedom® if…